flossely/metro/README.md

-# Metro Backgrounds
+# Metro Wallpapers
-Basic system backgrounds.
+A collection of basic system wallpapers.